DigitalPublishingToolkit/NN09/md/10Rules.md

 control comes into full force, unrestrained.

-The book, the crowdfunding campaign, the license, as well as the English version of the *10 Rules*, are all part of the same work.
+The book, the crowdfunding campaign, the license, as well as the English version of the *Ten Rules*, are all part of the same work.
 All these elements respond to the challenges of the digital tailspin in their own way, and are intended as guidance to, or examples of, how the future might look in the New Game.